 Include a clause preventing the receiving party from poaching your developers or contractors during the NDA's duration.

-This is typically some public knowledge or information which the receiving party knew before the signing of an NDA agreement for software development.
+This is typically some public knowledge or information which the receiving party knew before the signing of an NDA for app development or building SaaS platforms, low-code/no-code solutions, and enterprise software.

 Determine how long the confidentiality obligations will last.
 This can vary depending on your needs, but it's common to set a duration of 2 to 5 years.